kubedb/docs/docs/guides/postgres/backup/kubestash/auto-backup/index.md

 backupblueprint.core.kubestash.com/postgres-default-backup-blueprint created
 ```

 Now, we are ready to backup our `PostgreSQL` databases using few annotations.
-You can check available auto-backup annotations for a databases from [here](https://kubestash.com/docs/latest/concepts/crds/backupblueprint/).

 **Create Database**